 Yes.
-In order to qualify for housing at a University Student Housing, LLC (“USH”) community, a potential occupant must meet the qualifications listed in our qualifying criteria on their own OR they must have a Sponsor Guarantor that meets income, credit, rental/mortgage and employment guidelines as outlined in the Occupancy Guidelines and Qualifying Criteria.
+In order to qualify for housing at a University Student Housing, LLC (“USH”) community, a potential occupant must meet the qualifications listed in our qualifying criteria on their own OR they must have a Sponsor Guarantor that meets income and other requirements as listed in the Occupancy Guidelines and Qualifying Criteria.

 How do I Choose a Guarantor?